chaos-mesh/website/versioned_docs/version-2.8.4/simulate-http-chaos-on-kubernetes.md

 Before injecting the faults supported by HTTPChaos, note the following:

-- Make sure that no Chaos Mesh control manager is running on the target Pod.
+- There is no Control Manager of Chaos Mesh running on the target Pod.
 - By default, the fault rules affect both the client and the server in the Pod.
 If you want to affect only one side, refer to the [specify side](#specify-side) section.
 - HTTPS access should be disabled, because injecting HTTPS connections is not currently supported.
 - For HTTPChaos injection to take effect, the client should avoid reusing TCP sockets.
 HTTPChaos does not affect HTTP requests sent over a TCP connection that was established before fault injection.